WeichenZhou/PALMER/README.md

 ## Logs
 **Ver2.3** Dec.6th.2025!
 PALMER2.3 念头通达

-* Reorgnized output files and add columns in the output files for potential supporting reads from 5' end, 3' end, and go-through.
+* Reorganized output files and added columns in the output files for potential supporting reads from 5' end, 3' end, and the go-through.
 * Optimized ALU calling in terms of running time and identity accuracy.
 * Optimized BLASTn calling.
 * Implemented samtools API.